yeastrc/limelight-core/docs/source/administration/update-limelight.rst

 Limelight installation up-to-date.
 Follow these instructions to update your installation of Limelight.

 Limelight releases use semantic versioning and are given version numbers such as 2.1.6.
 The `2` is considered the major version number.
-Limelight versioning is carefully controlled, so that all updates to a new release that uses the same major version (e.g., **2**.1.6 to **2**.3.12) do not require any database updates.
+Limelight versioning is carefully controlled, so that all updates to a new release that use the same major version (e.g., **2**.1.6 to **2**.3.12) do not require any database updates.
 This kind of update is considered a **minor version update**.
 Updates that move to a new major version (e.g. **2**.1.6 to **3**.5.2) may require database updates.
 This kind of update is considered a **major version update**.